 Marla Provencio was named executive vice president, Marketing, and chief marketing officer, ABC Entertainment Group, in November 2011.
 In this position she oversees all marketing activities for ABC’s primetime, daytime and late-night lineups, while establishing the tone and brand for the network.
 Her duties include oversight and strategic planning, creative development and implementation of all on-air and off-air marketing, advertising and promotional campaigns for all ABC Entertainment programming, including scripted and reality series, alternative, movies and specials.
 She was previously executive vice president, Marketing, ABC Entertainment Group, since June 2009.
 Prior to her Group title, Ms. Provencio had been executive vice president, Marketing, ABC Entertainment, since February 2007.

-Ms. Provencio spearheaded the successful launches of the hit series "Modern Family," "Once Upon a Time," "Resurrection," "The Middle," "Revenge," "Castle" and "Marvel's Agents of S.H.I.E.L.D.," as well as the critically acclaimed "Grey's Anatomy," "Lost," "Desperate Housewives," "Scandal," "Dancing with the Stars" and "Shark Tank," among other ABC primetime and late-night programming.
-She created a variety of award-winning and innovative marketing campaigns and launched the television industry's first multi-platform, brand identity and viewer-navigation system through the "ABC Start Here" initiative.
-Along with other programming, she developed multi-platform digital and social strategies for shows such as "Scandal," as well as alternative reality games and multi-level engagement activities for the hit series "Lost."
-She also was honored by the Academy of Television Arts & Sciences 2008-2009 Emmy Awards for contribution to the Outstanding Creative Achievement in Interactive Media (fiction) for The Dharma Initiative ("Lost").
-Ms. Provencio created Hispanic targeted campaigns for "Desperate Housewives" and "Ugly Betty."
-Both series' premieres ranked as the No. 1 show of the evening and time period among all Hispanic viewers watching English language television.
-Ms. Provencio was also named one of the top Hispanic marketers of the year by AdWeek's Marketing y Medios Magazine.
+Ms. Provencio spearheaded the successful launches of the hit series “Modern Family,” “Once Upon a Time,” “How To Get Away With Murder,” “Resurrection,” “The Middle,” “black-ish,” “Revenge,” “Castle” and “Marvel’s Agents of S.H.I.E.L.D.,” as well as the critically acclaimed “Grey’s Anatomy,” “Lost,” “Desperate Housewives,” “Scandal,” “Dancing with the Stars” and “Shark Tank,” among other ABC primetime and late-night programming.
+She created a variety of award-winning and innovative marketing campaigns and launched the television industry’s first multi-platform, brand identity and viewer-navigation system through the “ABC Start Here” initiative.
+Along with other programming, she developed multi-platform digital and social strategies for shows such as “Scandal,” as well as alternative reality games and multi-level engagement activities for the hit series “Lost.”
+She also was honored by the Academy of Television Arts & Sciences 2008-2009 Emmy Awards for contribution to the Outstanding Creative Achievement in Interactive Media (fiction) for The Dharma Initiative (“Lost”).
+Ms. Provencio created Hispanic targeted campaigns for “Desperate Housewives” and “Ugly Betty.”
+Both series’ premieres ranked as the No. 1 show of the evening and time period among all Hispanic viewers watching English language television.
+Ms. Provencio was also named one of the top Hispanic marketers of the year by AdWeek’s Marketing y Medios Magazine.

 For her creative endeavors on behalf of ABC, Ms. Provencio was named “Entertainment Marketer of the Year” in 2005 and 2007 by Ad Age.
 She has also been nominated for numerous Promax/BDA Awards, winning several for on-air promotion campaigns that she developed.
 These include the “ABC House” branding campaign, as well as campaigns for such series as “Revenge,” “Modern Family,” “Lost,” “Desperate Housewives,” “Grey’s Anatomy,” “NYPD Blue” and “Alias,” and the movie and miniseries “Oprah Winfrey Presents: Tuesday’s with Morrie” and “Life with Judy Garland: Me and My Shadows.”